 The result was one of the most involved costumes I have ever made.

 The headpiece was created with two foam bowls that I cut and covered with felt.
 I then hot glued white dots all over it.
 The pipe skirt was made with foam and green felt.
-(Full tutorial coming soon.)
+(Read the full tutorial here.)

 I don’t know how I will be able to top this theme next year, but we are already thinking about it!
 For past family themes, check out our Red Riding Hood, Alice in Wonderland and Wizard of Oz family costumes.